cape-town-testing/meetup/2017-Q2/Games/Video Game Testing/README.md

 [Clockwork Acorn](http://clockworkacorn.com/), Clockwork Acorn is an interactive software development studio based in Cape Town, is piloting this potentially great symbiotic relationship between our two communities and will be hosting a table at our Q2 meetup.

 #### Jetstream
 Clockwork Acorn's new game is called [Jetstream](http://jetstreamgame.com/).
 It's described as "an elegant puzzle game where you soar amongst the clouds.
-Play through dozens of sculpted levels as you travel around the globe" and will be launched around August 2017.
+Play through dozens of sculpted levels as you travel around the globe." and will be launched globally around August 2017.

-Interested? [subscribe](http://jetstreamgame.com/#sign-up) to the Jetstream mailing list to hear about any beta invites.
+Interested?
+[Subscribe](http://jetstreamgame.com/#sign-up) to the Jetstream mailing list to hear about any beta invites.